-1 tonne of carbon steel reinforcing bars manufactured by the secondary (scrap-based) production route and by Direct Reduced Iron production route.
+1 tonne of carbon steel reinforcing bars manufactured by the Direct Reduced Iron and the secondary (scrap-based) production route.

 System boundary

 The system boundary of the EPD follows the modular design defined by EN 15804+A2.
 Type of this EPD is Cradle to Gate with options, Modules C1-C4, and Module D.